shannah/cn1-local-build-tools/README.md

-#Codename One Local iOS Build Ant Task
+# Codename One Local iOS Build Ant Task

+NOTE: This project is no longer maintained.
+I recommend using the supported build workflow for Codename One as described on the [Codename One](http://www.codenameone.com) website.

 This repository contains an ANT task to build [Codename One](http://www.codenameone.com) applications locally.
 This project is targetted specifically at iOS builds.